Operation Come Home

-Operation Come Home (French: Opération Retour Au Foyer) is an employment, education and support centre for homeless and at-risk youth in Ottawa, Ontario.
+Operation Come Home (French: Opération Rentrer Au Foyer) is an employment, education and support centre for homeless and at-risk youth in Ottawa, Ontario.
 Their programs assist street-involved youth ages 16 and up.
 Operation Come Home first opened its doors in 1971, and was then known as Operation Go Home.
 They are located at 150 Gloucester Street in downtown Ottawa.
-They are a non-profit organization that receives no regular government funding...
+They are a non-profit organization that receives no regular government funding.

 History

 Operation Go Home was founded in 1971 by Reverend Norman Johnston, a United Church minister who had daily dealings with homeless youth in the area of his downtown church.
 He launched a program to reunite runaway youth with their families.
 Over time, this program went from being an Ottawa initiative to a Canada-wide system of reuniting youth.

 Name change

 In June 2009, Operation Go Home changed their name to Operation Come Home.
 The move was made to make the organization feel more inclusive so youth would access their services more often, and to reflect the changes in those services offered by the organization.
 The organization now included a school, housing services, employment services, addiction counseling, as well as mental and sexual health assistance.